vdclab/vdclab-wiki/ProtFus.md

 - most helpful for human-centered research

 ## Ease of Use
 A basic understanding of text-mining principles is helpful for use of their services and exportable datasets.
 The general format is relatively simple, but this and similar tools are seldom appropriate for novice users.
+The help page is recommended for those unfamiliar with the website or text-mining methods.

 ## Help